Ozzie Albies Player Props: Braves vs. Phillies

 Ozzie Albies At The Plate

-- Albies has driven in a run in 18 games this year (36.0%), including 10 games with more than one RBI (20.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Albies has picked up an RBI in 35.3% of his games this season, with two or more RBI in 19.6% of his games.
+He has also driven in three or more runs in three contests.

-- In 19 of 50 games this season, he has scored, and three of those games included multiple runs.
+- In 37.3% of his games this season, he has scored at least once.
+And he's had three games with multiple runs (5.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.